DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/guide/detecting_application_availability.md

 ## Overview

 When applications depend on each other, poor connectivity or slow service calls can lead to errors and latency that appear at the application layer.
-Identifying whether the issue is a network problem or a code-level bug can be challenging with visibility into only one layer.
+Determining if the issue is a network problem or a code-level issue can be difficult with visibility into only one layer.

 Datadog CNM addresses this by correlating monitoring data from both the network and application layers.
 For example, if high TCP retransmits are detected in a specific availability zone, you can access logs, traces, and processes to identify the root cause, such as a CPU-saturating process, without leaving the network view.